How To Prevent Looking Wrinkly Around the Eyes

 Question: I am starting to get wrinkles and bags around my eye area and feel like they look even “crepe-y” when I put on makeup.
 What can I do to get it to look better, without having to turn to plastic surgery?

-We turned to Philadelphia make-up artist and beauty expert Beke Beau to get some answers!
+I turned to Philadelphia makeup artist and beauty expert Beke Beau to get some answers!

 Here are some of her tips for a more youthful look: